caltechlibrary/acacia/htdocs/help/package-layout.md

 acacia/messages.py
 ------------------

-This models the email messages retreived for processing.
+This models the email messages retrieved for processing.

 acacia/persons.py
 -----------------